 Easy to understand

 It is important to try to keep container images as simple and easy to understand as possible.
-When troubleshooting, being able to easily reason about the problem by viewing container image configuration or testing container behavior can help you reach a resolution faster.
+When troubleshooting, being able to directly view configurations and logs, or test container behavior, can help you reach a resolution faster.
 Thinking of container images as a packaging format for your application instead of a machine configuration can help you strike the right balance.

 Follow containerized software best practices